Algorithmic Rights and Protections for Children

 Nonverbal Communication in Virtual Worlds

-By Joshua Tanenbaum, Magy Seif El-Nasr, Michael Nixon
+By Theresa Jean Tanenbaum, Magy Seif El-Nasr, Michael Nixon

 Over the last 20 years there has been an expansion of network mediated social activities, and an accompanying explosion of research interest into the poetics of networked communication.
 Of particular interest is the rise of what have come to be known as “virtual worlds”: persistent graphical environments populated (and often partially authored) by large communities of individual users.
 Interactors in these worlds are embodied as avatars: digital puppets or representations through which the user exerts his or her will on the environment.
 It is this virtual embodiment that makes today’s virtual worlds so interesting.
 With virtual embodiment comes a host of new and important communicative possibilities, and an assortment of new challenges and literacies including a wide range of nonverbal communication behaviors and non-linguistic social signaling options.